 Risks When Removing Cladding

-With some types of the materials in the cladding ranking system being so highly combustible, it is crucial to take care during the removal process.
-If a fire breaks out and reaches the cladding, it has the potential to catch fire and spread through the building, despite cladding having preventative features designed to stop it catching fire.
+With some types of materials in the cladding ranking system being so highly combustible, it is crucial to take care during the removal process.
+If a fire breaks out and reaches the cladding, it has the potential to catch fire and spread through the building, despite cladding having preventative features designed to stop it from catching fire.
 Many different composites and materials used to make up cladding are highly combustible and, as such, need to be treated with the utmost care to ensure a safe removal process.

 With the risk of fire breaking out while exposing and removing cladding, there must be procedures in place for safe removal.
 Managing risks when removing cladding from buildings can be challenging because it is a dangerous material to deal with.
 For this reason, it is of the utmost importance that risks are appropriately handled.